Schoolboy in high school class

 6. Expect strange questions.
 Expecting the unexpected will help keep you from becoming flustered.

-Aside from figuring out who you are, the admissions interviewer will be asking questions that demonstrate how you will fit into his or her school’s environment and academic program.
+Aside from figuring out who you are, the admissions interviewer will be asking questions that demonstrate how you will fit into their school’s environment and academic program.
 Personality is important, but they may be wanting students more interested in sports or students who want to challenge themselves.

 Provide specific examples to support your claims for your response to each question.
 Some questions will have different responses depending on the school.